 Culling can be accomplished in several ways.
 Large flocks may be hunted, poisoned, or trapped in different ways, and the birds will be killed in large numbers.

 Many hunting agencies use culling to control game birds by adjusting the hunting licenses issued to coordinate with the desired population control.
-In years when bird populations are overly large, more hunting is permitted, but licenses can be restricted the next year if the population has not recovered.
+In years when bird populations are overly large, more hunting is permitted or a greater number of licenses are granted, but licenses can be restricted the next year if the population has not recovered.